Ivanhoe (1952 film): Plot

 Ivanhoe is taken to the woods under the protection of Robin Hood.
-The other Saxons make for the city of York, but are captured and taken to the castle of Front de Boeuf.
+The other Saxons led by Cedric make for the city of York, but are captured and taken to the castle of Front de Boeuf.
 When Ivanhoe hears the news, he gives himself up in exchange for his father's freedom.
+Ivanhoe advises Cedric that Robin Hood and his men have the castle surrounded.
 However, Bois-Guilbert treacherously keeps them both.
 Robin Hood's men storm the castle.
 In the fighting, Front de Boeuf drives Wamba to his death in a burning part of the castle and is slain in turn by Ivanhoe.
-The defence crumbles.
+The defense crumbles.
 Bois-Guilbert alone escapes, using Rebecca as a human shield; de Bracy is captured when he attempts to do the same with Rowena.

-The enormous ransom is finally collected, but the Jews face a cruel choice: free either Richard or Rebecca, for Prince John has set the price of her life at 100,000 marks, the Jews' contribution.
+The huge ransom is finally amassed, but the Jews face a cruel choice: free either Richard or Rebecca, for Prince John has set the price of her life at 100,000 marks, their contribution.
 Isaac chooses Richard.
 Cedric takes the ransom to Leopold of Austria, while Ivanhoe promises Isaac that he will rescue Rebecca.

 At Rebecca's trial, she is condemned to be burned at the stake as a witch, but Ivanhoe appears and challenges the verdict, invoking the right to "wager of battle".
 Prince John chooses Bois-Guilbert as the court's champion.
-Bois-Guilbert makes a last, desperate plea to Rebecca, offering to forfeit the duel in return for her love, though he would be forever disgraced.
-She refuses, saying, "We are all in God's hands, sir knight".
+Bois-Guilbert makes a last plea to Rebecca, offering to forfeit the duel in return for her love, though he would be forever disgraced.
+She refuses.

 In the duel, Ivanhoe is unhorsed, but manages to pull Bois-Guilbert from his horse and mortally wound him with a battle axe.
 As he lies dying, Bois-Guilbert tells Rebecca that it is he who loves her, not Ivanhoe.
 Rebecca acknowledges this to Rowena.

 King Richard and his knights arrive to reclaim his throne.
 Prince John grudgingly kneels before his brother.
 Richard then calls on his kneeling people to rise, not as Normans or Saxons, but as Englishmen.